jdomizz/vscode-hydra/README.md

 This extension contributes the following commands:

-- `Ctrl/Cmd + Shift + Enter`: Eval the code of the active JavaScript document with the Hydra engine.
+- `Ctrl/Cmd + Shift + Enter`: Eval the code of the active JavaScript document.
-- `Ctrl/Cmd + Shift + S`: Take a screenshot of the Hydra canvas.
+- `Ctrl/Cmd + Shift + S`: Take a screenshot of the canvas.
-- `Ctrl/Cmd + Shift + V`: Start or stop video recording of the Hydra canvas.
+- `Ctrl/Cmd + Shift + V`: Start or stop video recording the canvas.

 ## Settings